cdl-geneseo/geneseo-dictionary/B/Blow.md

 # Blow

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blow

 Created by  Zachary Arthur, last modified by  Unknown User (jmc62) on Nov 20, 2012

 VB: To be bad; &quot;This assignment really blows, it is so tedious.&quot; F94 VB- 92% of males surveyed reported to use this term occasionally.
 S99Noun: a slang term for cocaine.
 (Cecchini, A-F, 2012)